Siapran/parens-8/README.md

 (print "hello, here's a single quote")
-(print 'sure... a single "quote", I think we call this an apostrophe') (print "don't make fun of me, you can't even say 'can't'") (print "you guys know the `..` operator exists, right?")
+(print 'sure... a single "quote", I think we call this an apostrophe') (print "don't make fun of me, you can't even say 'can't'") (print "y'all know the `..` operator exists, right?")
 ```

-troubleshooting errors is somewhat challenging, as the language itself makes no attempt at diagnostics. debugging parens-8 is slightly easier, as you can at least tell if something is a syntax error or a runtime error.
+troubleshooting errors is somewhat challenging, as the language itself makes no attempt at diagnostics. debugging compiled parens-8 is slightly easier, as you can at least tell if something is a syntax error or a runtime error.

 ## misc